What is Accounts Receivable Management?

 The bank then reverses the transaction and charges back the funds to your account.

-This can be costly for your business as you will need to pay administrative fees as well as any legal expenses incurred in fighting the chargeback.
+This can be costly for your business, as you will need to pay administrative fees and any legal expenses incurred in fighting the chargeback.

-There are many challenges that companies face when trying to manage their accounts receivable effectively.
+Companies face many challenges when trying to manage their accounts receivable effectively.

 By understanding these challenges, businesses can develop strategies to overcome them and improve their accounts receivable management process.